U.S. aid chief says emergency food in Ethiopia's Tigray to run out this week | Law-Order

 On Thursday, U.N.
 Secretary-General Antonio Guterres called https://www.reuters.com/world/africa/un-chief-calls-immediate-ceasefire-ethiopia-2021-08-19 for an immediate ceasefire and unrestricted aid access in Tigray.
 The U.N. warned https://www.reuters.com/world/africa/100000-children-tigray-risk-death-malnutrition-unicef-2021-07-30 last month that more than 100,000 children in Tigray could die of hunger.
 Power's statement said that 100 trucks carrying food and life-saving supplies need to be arriving each day in Tigray to meet the humanitarian needs there.
 As of a few days ago, only about 320 trucks had arrived, less than 7% of what is required, it said.

-The Ethiopian government declared a unilateral ceasefire in June after Tigrayan forces re-captured the regional capital Mekelle and retook most of the region.
+"Across all sectors, available aid supplies in Tigray are extremely depleted, and humanitarian operations may be forced to cease if more ... aid convoys do not arrive imminently," Saviano Abreu, spokesperson for U.N.
+Office for the Coordination of Humanitarian Affairs (OCHA) told Reuters on Friday.
+The Ethiopian government declared a unilateral ceasefire in June after Tigrayan forces recaptured the regional capital Mekelle and retook most of the region.
 The Tigrayan forces dismissed this as a "joke" and issued preconditions for truce talks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)